 As I said, I reject several of Ferriss’ assertions, such as the idea that the truth of a religion cannot be known or some of the gimmicky advice he gives regarding automating a certain type of internet business.
 The meta with Ferriss is what matters.
 There are dozens — hundreds — dare I say thousands of ways to make a living.
 Be bold and fearless and you will reap the rewards.
 And even failure will teach you so much more than conventional success will.
 Ask for safety and 3-4-5 weeks of vacation a year and you may – or may not – get it.
 And even if you get it you may lose it.
 The days of 20 years at one company may be gone but there have never been more fun and innovative places to do something you’re passionate about or more cool opportunities to start your own thing.

-Ferris encourages, as a starter plan, making a low to median First World income and then living in Second World situations (Thailand, for some reason, is a popular pick, which is odd as I’ve always considered it fitting well within the “nice to visit” oeuvre), using time differences to your advantage and the saved income as arbitrage towards your next venture.
+Ferris encourages, as a starter plan, making a low to median First World income and then living in Second World situations (Thailand, for some reason, is a popular pick, which is odd as I’ve always considered it to fit well within the “nice to visit” oeuvre), using time differences to your advantage and the saved income as arbitrage towards your next venture.

 Ferris holds this out to the everyman, just as the excitable Amway dupe does when he draws circles for you on a flip chart in someone’s home.
 But lifestyle design, much like entrepreneurship, is not for everyone — nor can it be accomplished by everyone.